gwaredd/unium/README.md

 # unium
-> An open source test automation framework for Unity games and the occasional debug tool
+> An open source remote API for Unity games

-Unium is an experimental library for the purposes of facilitating automated testing and tool development for your Unity games.
+Unium is an experimental library that provides an external API to your game during development.
+This is intended for for tools or automated testing.

-The main idea is twofold.
-Firstly, embed a web server into your project to provide an interface onto the game.
-Secondly, implement a query language that to some degree takes care of the tedious bits.

-The advantages of a web server is that HTTP provides a technology agnostic protocol that places no restrictions on whatever tools and frameworks you wish to use.
-It also means it will work whether the game is running in editor, on device or on some headless server in the clouds.

-Hopefully the query language and automatic reflection reduces the amount of manual serialization code that often makes these kind of systems a pain to work with.
+There are two parts:

+* A web server that is embedded into the game
+* A query language that lets you search the scene graph

+The web server provides both RESTful HTTP and WebSockets, allowing you to develop tools and tests in your preferred framework.

 ## Getting Started